Damnation Alley: Plot introduction

 The story opens in a post-apocalyptic Southern California, in South Orange County, in a hellish world shattered by nuclear war thirty years before.
 Several police states have emerged in remaining areas of the former United States that can still support human life.
 As a result of the war, hurricane-force winds above 500 ft prevent any sort of air travel from one state to the next.
 Sudden, violent, and unpredictable "garbage storms," and giant, mutated animals and insects make day-to-day life treacherous.

 "Hell" Tanner, an imprisoned Hells Angels member, is offered a full pardon for his crimes in exchange for taking on a suicide mission: a precarious drive through Damnation Alley, a narrow passage relatively free of lethal radiation, across a ruined America from Orange County, California to Boston, as part of a convoy of three Landmaster vehicles (fitted with various rocket launchers, flamethrowers, machine guns, and slicing implements) attempting to deliver an urgently needed plague vaccine to survivors.

 Reception

 Barry N. Malzberg found the book "an interesting novella converted to an unfortunate novel," faulting it as "a mechanical, simply transposed action-adventure story written, in my view, at the bottom of the man's talent."
-Zelazny himself agreed with Malzberg, stating that he preferred the novella and only expanded it at his agent's request to make it more viable for a movie deal.
+Zelazny himself agreed with Malzberg, stating that he preferred the novella and only expanded it at his agent's request, adding that without the novel there would have been no movie deal.